openshift/api/tls/docs/Aggregated API Server Certificates/README.md

-# Aggregated API Server Certificates
+# Aggregated API Client Certificates

 Used to secure connections between the kube-apiserver and aggregated API Servers.